Eric Dane, ‘Grey’s Anatomy’ and ‘Euphoria’ star, dead at 53

 “With heavy hearts, we share that Eric Dane passed on Thursday afternoon following a courageous battle with ALS.
 He spent his final days surrounded by dear friends, his devoted wife, and his two beautiful daughters, Billie and Georgia, who were the center of his world,” the statement read.

+“He will be deeply missed, and lovingly remembered always,” the statement added.
+“Eric adored his fans and is forever grateful for the outpouring of love and support he’s received.”

-The actor enjoyed a robust TV and film career beginning in the early 1990s.
-He played bit parts in popular series including “The Wonder Years” and “Roseanne” before a multi-episode arc in the early aughts on “Gideon’s Crossing.”
+Dane enjoyed a robust TV and film career that began in the early 1990s.
+He had bit parts in popular series including “The Wonder Years” and “Roseanne” before a multi-episode arc in the early aughts on “Gideon’s Crossing.”

 Meatier roles followed, including that of Jason Dean on “Charmed” in 2003, before he took on the role of smoldering Dr. Mark Sloan on Shondaland megahit “Grey’s Anatomy” on ABC, beginning in 2006.

-Earning the moniker “McSteamy,” Dane became a fixture of the medical melodrama from seasons 3 through 9, reprising the role one more time in 2021 during the long-running show’s 17th season.
+Earning the moniker “McSteamy” on screen, it stuck off-screen, too.
+Dane became a fixture of the medical drama from seasons 3 through 9, when his character was written off, dying from injuries sustained in a plane crash.
+He reprised the role in 2021 during the long-running show’s 17th season, which featured multiple buzzy returns from past characters.

 Dane talked about his complicated feelings about playing McSteamy during an appearance on SiriusXM’s “Jess Cagle Show” in 2022, classifying his time on the show as “a magical time in my life.”